 - Affiliate marketing.

 Act 60 is billed by some promoters as “move to Puerto Rico and pay no tax on capital gains.”
-Just like with Act 60 for your business, that’s sort of true, but it’s more complicated than that.
+Just like with Act 60 for your business, that’s true, but it’s more complicated than that.

 I routinely get calls from entrepreneurs about to exit who’ve bought their ticket to San Juan.
 They ask whether they can sign the Purchase and Sale Agreement right when they hit the tarmac or whether they should actually sleep a night in Puerto Rico first.

 Well, unfortunately, it doesn’t work quite like that.

 Then, the capital gain must be Puerto Rican source capital gain.
-When you own stock of a company other than a Puerto Rican company, generally only the portion of the appreciation that accrues while you’re a bona fide resident of Puerto Rico is Puerto Rican source.
+When you own stock of a private company other than a Puerto Rican company, only a portion of your gain is Puerto Rican source.
+That portion is the amount of time you are a bona fide resident of Puerto Rico divided by the total amount of time you’ve held the stock.

 6. Lots of Sharks in These Waters